-For admission to the two-year and one-year courses, candidates must offer:
+For admission to the two-year course, candidates must offer:

 Sixteen units acceptable to Cornell University in subjects credited by the University of the State of New York toward a state diploma, or in the case of applicants whose secondary-school training has been outside New York State, the equivalent by school certificates.
 It is recommended that at least 1 unit shall be in mathematics.